Skip to content

 Marso et Co

-Following his Michelin-starred Tomy & Co and much acclaimed 5th arrondissement Hugo & Co, Chef Tomy Gousset brings his internationally-inspired flair to the 13th, where Mediterranean flavors reign supreme.
+Following his Michelin-starred Tomy & Co and much acclaimed 5th arrondissement Hugo & Co, Chef Tomy Gousset brings his internationally-inspired flair to the 13th with Marso et Co.
+Mediterranean flavors reign supreme at this latest offering.
 Behind its bright blue awning, in this spacious spot not far from the picturesque Butte-aux-Cailles neighborhood, flavors from Italy, Greece, Turkey, and North Africa are accompanied by natural and sustainable wines hailing from all over the Mediterranean basin.
-The menu (39 for three courses, 32 for two) wends its way through… Read More »Marso et Co
+The menu (39 for three courses,… Read More »Marso et Co

 Mesa vegan restaurant in Paris